Wildlife of Mongolia: Flora

-The flora in the wildlife area of Mongolia is of pasture lands in three-fourths of the country, which is the main source of feed for the large stock of livestock in the country.
+The flora in the wildlife area of Mongolia is of pasture lands in three-fourths of the country, which is the main source of feed for the large quantity of livestock.
 Forests and barren deserts cover the remaining area in the country.
-Specifically there are four vegetation zones.
+There are four vegetation zones.
 Coniferous forest form the taiga region of the northern areas with alpine noted at higher zones.
 In the mountain forest-steppe zone vegetation is dense on the northern slopes; Siberian larches (grows up to 45 m height), Siberian cedars, interspersed with spruces, pines (Siberian and Scotch pines), and firs along with deciduous vegetation of white and brown birches, aspens, and poplars are noted to dominate the area.
 The inter-montane basins, wide river valleys and the southern slopes of the mountains have steppe vegetation.
 Pastureland have a cover of feather grass, couch grass, wormwood, and several species fodder plants.
-In the semi desert and Gobi desert areas, the vegetation is scanty but just adequate for the camels, sheep and goat populations to feed on and survive.
-Saxaul (xerophytic) a drought-tolerant species is also noted and it provides for the firewood requirements of the people.
+In the semi desert and Gobi Desert areas, the vegetation is scanty but just adequate for the camels, sheep and goat populations to survive.
+Saxaul is a xerophytic (drought-tolerant) species which provides firewood.
 Elms and poplars are also found near springs and underground water resources.
 Saxaul shrubs dominate the deserts and they anchor the sand dunes and prevent erosion.
 It grows to height of 4 m, over a period of 100 years, with very dense wood that sinks in water.
-Rhododendrons bloom with red, yellow and white wild flowers and edelweiss is also reported.
-More than 200 plant species are reported as under threat.
+Rhododendrons bloom with red, yellow and white flowers and edelweiss is also reported.
+More than 200 plant species are reported to be under threat.